Installing a BlazeMeter Agent using a Helm Chart

 3. Make sure to set these values to yes before you add the proxy path.

-The section should look similar to this example:
+The section should look similar to the following example:

 proxy: